-Purchasing property is considered to be one of the most important decisions any human being can make.
+Purchasing property is considered to be one of the most important decisions any person can make.

-To make things more complicated, over the last decade rapid changes in the legislature has affected all areas of the property market, including planning, development, land use, tenant debt, municipal services, transfer duties and deeds registration.
+To make things more complicated, over the last decade, rapid changes in the legislation has affected all areas of the property market, including planning, development, land use, tenant debt, municipal services, transfer duties and deeds registration.

-Because of these changes, our team of professional property attorneys at Van Deventer & Van Deventer Incorporated provides innovative solutions to the ever-changing circumstances in the property market.
+Because of these changes, our team of professional property lawyers at Van Deventer & Van Deventer Incorporated provides innovative solutions to the ever-changing circumstances in the property market.

 The law of property in South Africa provides for one of the most advanced and secure property registration systems in the world.

 There is a high degree of certainty when it comes to the ownership of property, specifically with regard to the details of owners past and present, as well as details of the extent of the property and any limitations that it may have.

 Property law in South Africa ensures that the correct property is transferred to the buyer, and that the property is free of any encumbrance pertaining to the previous owner.